syall/SIPF/docs/REPORT.md

     NEXT_ISLANDS, G, M,
     SEEN, MAPPED,
     Q, F)
+// If island only has more than one logical qubit
 else:
   (C'_DAG, CAND_SETS) ← Build a DAG from logical ISLAND
         - Build candidate sets CAND_SETS for the heuristic